Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 I had one missing curly bracket from my CSS that was spotted once I ran it through the validator.

+## Technologies used

+This project consists of pure HTML and CSS.
+Also used was Google Fonts for the text used throughout the website.
+For an IDE GitPod was used.

 ## Deployment

+This website was contructed in GitPod and deplopyed on GitHub.
+The steps taken to deploy this website from its [GitHub Repository](https://github.com/Ajfriel86/radicaltransformationyoga) are as folows:

+* Log into GitHub
+* Go to the list of repositories on the left-hand side of the screen.
+* Click on the repository - Ajfriel86/radicaltransformationyoga
+* Choose the settings tab froim the menu items across the top of the page; it is the ninth choice and last option on the menu items.
+* Once the settings page has loaded scroll down to GitHub Pages.
+* In the source section, choose the master branch.
+* On selecting this the page is automatically refreshed and the website is deployed.
+* A link to the website is then diplayed, this is the deployed websites website address.

 ## Where I got my idea and content for a yoga website